-Our Board of Directors has established an Audit Committee, which is currently composed of five of our independent directors, Ms. Effron (effective January 1, 2023) and Messrs.
+Our Board of Directors has established an Audit Committee, which is currently composed of five of our independent directors, Ms. Effron and Messrs.
 Lazar, Green, Farrell and Bacon.
-Until his retirement on May 18, 2022, Dr. Dykes was also a member of the Audit Committee.
-During 2022, the Audit Committee met on four occasions and acted by unanimous written consent once.
-The Audit Committee selects and appoints our independent registered public accounting firm and assists the Board in overseeing: (1) the integrity of our financial statements; (2) our independent registered public accounting firm's qualifications and independence; (3) the performance of our independent registered public accounting firm and our internal audit function; and (4) our compliance with legal and regulatory requirements.
+Each of these directors satisfy the independent requirements of the NYSE and the SEC.
+During 2023, the Audit Committee met on seven occasions and acted by unanimous written consent once.
+The Audit Committee selects and appoints our independent registered public accounting firm and assists the Board in overseeing: (1) the integrity of our financial statements; (2) our independent registered public accounting firm's qualifications and independence; (3) the performance of our independent registered public accounting firm and our internal audit function; (4) cybersecurity; and (5) our compliance with legal and regulatory requirements.